petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/deploying-code-to-lxc.md

 # Deploying Code to LXC

-Now that you've accessed and started using the Cloud console, you're ready to deploy a client extension project to you LXC environment.
+Now that you've accessed and started using the Cloud console, you're ready to deploy a client extension project to your LXC environment.

 ```{note}
 This module requires a project on Liferay Experience Cloud.
 If you only have a project on the Self-Managed version (LXC-SM), skip ahead to [Cloud Configuration](./cloud-configuration.md).